Barford, Warwickshire

 Barford is a village and civil parish in the Warwick district of Warwickshire, England, about 3 mi south of Warwick.
 As of the 2001 census, the parish had a population of 1,171, which increased to 1,336 as of the 2011 census.
 The Joint parish council also runs the villages of Sherbourne and Wasperton.

-In March 2014, "The Sunday Times" listed the village as one of the Top 10 places to live in The Midlands.
+In March 2014, The Sunday Times listed the village as one of the Top 10 places to live in The Midlands.
 The village has two pubs, a hotel with swimming pool, and a village shop owned and run by the community.

 The Church of England primary school in the village is called "Barford St. Peters".

 The University of Warwick Boat Club trains on the River Avon at Barford.

+Transport

-Barford is served by Stagecoach bus routes X18 and 18A, which link it with Coventry, Leamington Spa, Warwick, and Stratford Upon Avon.
+Barford is served by Stagecoach Midlands.
+Routes run to Leamington Spa, Warwick, Stratford-upon-Avon and Wellesbourne.

 The M40 motorway is just 1.5 mi from the village, with Warwick and Warwick Parkway railway stations just over 4 mi away.

 History

 Barford is mentioned in the Domesday Book as a fair-sized settlement situated in the hundred of Tremlowe and in Warwickshire with a water mill.

 St Peter's Parish Church dates back to the 14th century although largely rebuilt in 1844 by Richard Charles Hussey, sponsored by Louisa Ryland.
 The floors are paved with local Wilmcote stone.

 Westham House on Westham Lane is now cut off from the rest of the village by the A429 bypass.
-It was originally a 16th century farmhouse, before being rebuilt in the 18th century as a gentleman's hunting lodge.
+It was originally a 16th-century farmhouse, before being rebuilt in the 18th century as a gentleman's hunting lodge.
 In World War II, the house was used by Seaford Ladies College.
 It is now converted into apartments.

 Barford House is a fine Grade II* listed Regency house, located on the main Wellesbourne Road through the village.
 Evelyn Waugh was a frequent visitor in the 1920s and 1930s.

 A private asylum operated in Barford from 1833 until the early 1850s.